-Henry Hess, PhD focuses on engineering at the molecular scale, in particular the design of active nanosystems with biomolecular motors, the study of active selfassembly, and the investigation of protein-resistant polymer coatings.
-He directs Columbia's Hess Laboratory on Nanobiotechnology - Synthetic Biology and teaches two related courses: "Fundamentals of Nanobioscience and Nanobiotechnology" and "Current topics in Nanobioscience and Nanobiotechnology".
+Henry Hess, PhD focuses on engineering at the molecular scale, in particular the design of active nanosystems with biomolecular motors, the study of active selfassembly, molecular robotics, nanoscale transport and single molecule imaging.
+He directs Columbia's Laboratory on Nanobiotechnology - Synthetic Biology and teaches two related courses: "Fundamentals of Nanobioscience and Nanobiotechnology" and "Current topics in Biomedical Nanotechnology".
 His lab has used motor proteins in synthetic environments for the controlled transport of nanoscale cargo and continues to advance the design of such hybrid bionanodevices and materials.
-Applications for these hybrid systems can be found in medicine and biotechnology.
-They can also provide proof-of-concept for technological applications where temperature stability and durability are beyond the limitation of many components.
-Current areas of focus also include energy conversion and friction and wear.
+Other projects investigate the performance limits of molecular machines, the design of biomolecular factories, and explore the identity of individual proteins.